 I was caught in the middle of a scandal, between one supplier and thousands of people I made promises to.
 Technically, the legal term for what happened is called a “breach of contract.”
 Over the next five years, I found myself in a contentious legal battle to investigate the missing tickets.

-I knew wanted to work for myself again.
-But first I needed to make changes in my life, personally and professionally.
-Because this time, I wanted a different kind of business—one that was based on serving other people.
+I knew that I wanted to work for myself again.
+But first I needed to make changes in my life, both personally and professionally.
+This time, I wanted a different kind of business—one that was based on serving other people.

 Before “The 2×4 Day,” I lacked a real purpose in my life.
 I look back now and realize that even with all the money I was making, I was not taking action to create the life I really wanted.
 In fact, I was trapped in my success.
-I was stuck in the comfort zone—I didn’t have the courage to create a different kind of business.
-Even though I was constantly stressed and hated what I was doing, I was making too much money to step away from it—to care or realize that I didn’t feel fulfilled.
+I was stuck in the comfort zone, and I didn’t have the courage to create a different kind of business.
+Even though I was constantly stressed and hated what I was doing, I was making too much money to step away from it, to care or to realize that I didn’t feel fulfilled.

 I was shifting inside, away from the hardcore businessman, the deal-maker, to a more attentive caregiver, a coach.
 I invested the last bit of my money into a coach training program, and at times, it felt selfish to spend money on education as my family struggled to pay the bills.
-But this is what I needed to do, to move forward, out of the mess and into a better future.
+But this was what I needed to do—to move forward, out of the mess and into a better future.

-I created Leaders in the Trenches to serve and help entrepreneurial leaders.
-And since 2010, I have had the pleasure of helping leaders transform their thinking and strategies to build businesses beyond what they thought was possible.
-The founders, leaders and CEOs I work with are already successful and know there is more—my aim is to create small shifts that create the biggest results.
+I created my Growth Think Tank podcast to help serve and guide entrepreneurial leaders along their growth journey.
+And since 2014, I have had the pleasure of helping leaders transform their thinking and strategies to build businesses beyond what they thought was possible.
+The founders, leaders and CEOs I work with are already successful and know there is more to achieve—my aim is to create small shifts that create the biggest results.

 I hope you don’t have to start over like me.
 But if you do, you can look forward to a journey of growth and learning that is sure to pay off—if you have the resilience and courage to bounce back and reinvent yourself.